junto-team/drf-friendly-errors/README.md

     pass
 ```

-For class *SoCustomField* it would try to find error codes for PrimaryKeyRelatedNestedField, PrimaryKeyRelatedField
+For class *SoCustomField* it would try to find error codes of PrimaryKeyRelatedNestedField and then of PrimaryKeyRelatedField

-However, you always can specify your custom field error codes this way:
+However, you are always able to specify your custom field error codes:

 ```python
 FRIENDLY_ERRORS = {